MicrosoftDocs/azure-devops-docs/docs/work/reference/change-work-item-form-layout.md

 ---
-title: Change the work item form layout | Team Services & TFS
+title: Change the work item form layout | VSTS & TFS
 description: Change the work item form layout be exporting the XML file and modifying the contents of the section - Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit